freesewing/freesewing/markdown/org/newsletter/2024q4/en.md

 > *I’ve decided to add a new challenge to the mix: i18n.*
 >
-> *In case you’re wondering, i18n is short for internationalisation, aka making
+> *In case you’re wondering, i18n is short for internationalization, aka making
 > the site available in different languages.*
 >
 > *Yes, May 25th will be here soon, and yes I need more work like I need